ircv3/ircv3-specifications/extensions/acc-core.md

     email: "daniel@danieloaks.net"
 ---

-The `ACC` command framework provides a unified, standardized interface for account creation and validation to the network's authentication layer.
+The `ACC` command framework provides a unified, standardized interface for account management.

+This specification defines the `ACC REGISTER` and `VERIFY` subcommands, which standardise account creation and validation to the network's authentication layer.
 This allows for a network to provide a common interface regardless of what authentication layer they have chosen for their network to operate, i.e. traditional services, a different central authority, or a decentralized model similar to [IRCX][ircx].

    [ircx]: http://en.wikipedia.org/wiki/IRCX

-We believe that the benefit of adding a common interface for account creation and validation, is helpful to the end user in discovering the capabilities offered by the authentication and authority layer of the network.
-Further, we believe it is helpful to client authors, so that they may provide guided account creation and validation for their users, regardless of network configuration.
+We believe that the benefit of adding a common interface for account management will result in more user-focused interfaces for common account tasks including registration.
+Further, standardised account registration allows client authors to provide guided account creation and validation to their users, regardless of how the network performs these tasks.

 ## The `ACC` command

 The `ACC` command is the main command used by the account registration subsystem.
 It provides several subcommands listed in the `ACCCOMMANDS` ISUPPORT type.
-The core sub-commands are listed
+The core subcommands are listed
 below:

 ## The `ACC REGISTER` sub-command

-The `ACC REGISTER` command signals the intent of a client to register an account in the network's authentication layer.
+The `ACC REGISTER` command signals the intent of a client to register an account with the network's authentication layer.
 It is similar to current methods of signalling that intent.

-A `ACC REGISTER` command consists of the following format:
+An `ACC REGISTER` command has the following format:

     ACC REGISTER <accountname> [callback_namespace:]<callback> [cred_type] :<credential>